Apply to Graduate School

 - Philosophy - The Department of Philosophy has eliminated the GRE as a required test for admission to the MA and PhD programs.

-- Political Science - Political Science will temporarily waive the standardized test requirement (formerly GRE or LSAT) for their MA program for Spring 2022 applicants.
+- Political Science - Political Science will temporarily waive the standardized test requirement (GRE or LSAT) for their MA program for Summer and Fall 2023 applicants.

 - Public and Nonprofit Administration - Department of Public and Nonprofit Administration is waiving the GRE permanently for all future admission cycles and is placing a high emphasis on the applicant’s personal statement.
 However, the GRE may be submitted if the applicant opts to add it as a supplemental document for consideration.

 - Social Work - The Master of Social Work program will waive both GRE and Praxis scores for Summer and Fall 2023 admission cycles, but they are requiring a writing sample in lieu of these tests.
 Applicants may submit a writing sample in the 'applicant uploaded documents'